 Species and culture conditions

 The experiment was run of six species of freshwater algae, namely Ankistrodesmus nannoselene, Chlamydomonas moewusii, Chlorella sorokiniana, Monoraphidium minutum, Scenedesmus obliquus and Selenastrum capricornutum.
-These species are naturally co-occurring freshwater species, and a previous study by Fritschie et al. (2014) using 23 co-occurring freshwater species including these species showed that there was no impact of phylogenetic relatedness on species competitive ability.
+These species are naturally co-occurring freshwater species, and a previous study by Fritschie et al. (2014), using 23 co-occurring freshwater species including these species, showed that there was no impact of phylogenetic relatedness on species competitive ability.
 We chose 6 species from the pool of species studied by (Fritschie et al. 2014) and selected them so that cell sizes wouldn’t differ much between species and so that species did not pertain to the same order.
 Strains of each species were ordered in October 2015 from the Culture Collection of Algae and Protozoa (www.ccap.ac.uk, see Supplementary Table 1 for detailed information about the strains).
-Upon arrival, species were grown on standard COMBO culture medium without animal trace elements (Kilham et al. 1998), and maintained in an Aralab incubator at 15°C on a 12:12 light-dark cycle with a light intensity of 90 µmol.m-2.s-1.
+Upon arrival, species were grown on standard COMBO culture medium without animal trace elements (Kilham et al. 1998), and maintained in an Aralab incubator at 15°C on a 12:12 light-dark cycle with a light intensity of 90 µmol·m-2·s-1.

 Nutrient and thermal dependency of growth rates

-Between February and June 2016, we measured growth rate of every species depending on both phosphate availability and temperature in two batches of experiment (Fig. S1).
-We created 13 solutions of different phosphate concentrations ranging from 0.01 µmol.L-1 of phosphate to 50 µmol.L-1 of phosphate (original phosphate concentration in COMBO medium) by mixing different amounts of COMBO medium with and without potassium phosphate dibasic (Table S2).
+Between February and June 2016, we measured growth rate of every species depending on both phosphate availability and temperature in two batches of experiments (Fig. S1).
+We created 13 solutions of different phosphate concentrations ranging from 0.01 µmol·L-1 of phosphate to 50 µmol·L-1 of phosphate (original phosphate concentration in the COMBO medium) by mixing different amounts of COMBO medium with and without potassium phosphate dibasic (Table S2).
 This range was relevant to phosphate concentration in lakes (Downing, Watson & McCauley 2001).
-It is noteworthy that we modified COMBO solutions to increase the fraction of carbonate by adding 10 mL of a stock solution of 55.8 g.
-L-1 of sodium bicarbonate instead of the normal 1 mL of 12.6 g.
-L-1 stock solution.
+It is noteworthy that we modified COMBO solutions to increase the fraction of carbonate by adding 10 mL of a stock solution of 55.8 g·L-1 of sodium bicarbonate instead of the normal 1 mL of 12.6 g·L-1 stock solution.
 This was done in order to prevent carbon limitation.
-The sodium bicarbonate concentration was calculated to allow to maintain a DIC of more than 6.6 mmol.L-1, which allowed to have a C:N:P ratio of 132:20:1 in the P+ COMBO solution, above the Redfield ratio of 106:16:1 (Redfield 1958).
+The sodium bicarbonate concentration was calculated to allow to maintain a DIC of more than 6.6 mmol·L-1, which allowed to have a C:N:P ratio of 132:20:1 in the P+ COMBO solution, above the Redfield ratio of 106:16:1 (Redfield 1958).